0xMiya/Guides/Installation/Gentoo/xorg.md

 ## Install Xorg

+First install the rust binary (you really don't want to have to compile that, except you really hate your cpu).

+	$ emerge --ask dev-lang/rust-bin

+After thats done, install xorg-server.

 If you get a message "unmet requirements" you might need to add "elogind" to the USE flags.